digitalsleuth/mat-packer/README.md

 The reason for the preflight VM is simply to make doing builds easier and more consistent in the long run.
 There is less work that the step 3 has to do, and if step 3 fails for whatever reason, you do not have to start back over at square one.

-This is a VM that installs all the base requirements without installing SIFT.
+This is a VM that installs all the base requirements without installing MAT.

 ```bash
 packer build -only=vmware-vmx preflight.json